mmaelicke/scikit-gstat/docs/userguide/variogram.rst

 Matérn model
 ~~~~~~~~~~~~

-One of the not so commonly used models is the Matérn model.
+Another, quite powerful model is the Matérn model.
-It is nevertheless implemented into scikit-gstat as it is one
-of the most powerful models.
-Especially in cases where you cannot
-chose the appropiate model a priori so easily.
+Especially in cases where you cannot chose the appropiate model a priori so easily.
 The Matérn model takes an additional smoothness paramter, that can
 change the shape of the function in between an exponential
 model shape and a Gaussian one.